lukjulia/delta-flights-analysis/README.md

 # Data Cleaning and Exploratory Data Analysis

+NOTE: Some visual graphs shown below were completed on a 200,000 random sample of 3,805,204 usuable rows of the dataset (see Imputation).
+I am currently using an 8gb RAM laptop, and even attempting to reopen the original notebook with the presence of one 3 million datapoint histogram leaves the file unusuable.
+This random snample was set to a random state for replciability purposes.
+If a smaller sample was used, it is noted in the title of the graph.

 ## Data Cleaning
 A significant amount of data cleaning involved the creatiion of additional columns for further computation.
 The table below describes each added column and its implicaiton.
 Additional steps are listed as well: